openshift-labs/learn-katacoda/middleware/middleware-quarkus/monitoring/01-install-prometheus.md

 `oc rollout status -w deployment/prometheus`{{execute}}

-You should see `replication controller "prometheus-2" successfully rolled out`.
+You should see `deployment "prometheus" successfully rolled out`.

 > If this command appears to hang, just press `CTRL-C` and click it again.